Table of Contents

 Parallel processing is one of the ways to get things done at a faster pace.
 WP Ultimate CSV Importer has been released with faster import performance.
-The featured images from external URLs are uploaded parallelly with the help of Cron in the background to make the import faster.
+The featured images from external URLs are uploaded together with the help of Cron in the background to make the import faster.
 In this article, you will learn how to enable WP Cron.
-Also, you will learn the configuration of wp-cron, enhanced for improved performance.
+Also, you will learn the configuration of wp-cron, optimized for improved performance.

 WP-CRON, or WordPress Cron, acts as a virtual cron system within WordPress.
 Unlike traditional cron jobs that run at the server level, WP-CRON relies on visitor requests to trigger scheduled events.
 While this approach simplifies setup, configuring it correctly is crucial to prevent potential issues and ensure reliable automation.